 With some classes of domestic mutual funds struggling to deliver on their promise and a global shift towards ETFs and index investing, the local interest in ETFs is healthy and welcome.
-But to think that Indian ETFs are fault-free and the ideal route to investing is flawed.
+But to think that ETFs in India are fault-free and the ideal route to investing is flawed.

 Here’s why, and how to negotiate the ETF space in India.

 ETFs are only as good as the indices they represent.
 Typically, most Indian indices use a stock’s market capitalisation to decide its weight in the index – which means stocks with the biggest market cap get the highest weight.
 Globally this is among the most time-tested index construction method as it gives you more exposure to stocks that are doing well and cuts down your exposure to underperforming ones.